zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/migration/migration.md

 ## Introduction
 In this lab on your host instance, you will:
 * Perform a migration on evaluation mode to troubleshoot any connectivity or setup issue
-* Learn how to to monitor an ongoing migration job
+* Learn how to monitor an ongoing migration job
 * Migrate your Database

 Estimated Total Lab Time: 30 minutes